-Tasmania's isolation, small population and strong sense of community connection has preserved our rich built heritage.
-Wherever you travel you'll discover well preserved examples of late Georgian architecture.
+Tasmania's isolation, small population and strong sense of community have all worked to preserve our built heritage.

-In our two major cities of Hobart and Launceston you'll also discover fine examples of nineteenth and twentieth century architectural styles – Regency, Victorian and Edwardian.
+In both our major cities of Hobart and Launceston, you'll also find many fine examples of nineteenth and twentieth century architectural styles including Regency, Victorian and Edwardian.

-And for a taste of more recent and accessible history, the perfectly preserved former Hydro village of Tarraleah evokes life in the 1930s, with beautifully crafted timber cabins and a stunning art deco lodge.
+For a taste of more recent history, the perfectly preserved former Hydro village of Tarraleah evokes life in the 1930s with beautifully crafted timber cabins and a stunning art deco lodge.

-Wherever you travel in Tasmania, there's always a story to be found in the local architecture and plenty of opportunities to experience the past in an overnight stay.
+Wherever you travel in Tasmania, there's always a story to be found in the local architecture and plenty of places to enjoy our cultural heritage.